How to sell your art online

 But perhaps it's time to put the notion of the starving artist to bed.

 Thanks to eCommerce, it is now easier than ever to start a business inspired by your love or passion for art.
 Of course, running an online business isn’t all fun and games.
-There are several major things to keep in mind, including:
+There are several major things to keep in mind.
+Here's how to start selling your art online?

 Keep reading for tips on getting started on the right foot.